fabiomattei/uglyduckling/README.md

 Notes
 =====

+### Documentation

+If you are looking for a more complete description of the project check out the documentation site: <a href="https://www.uddocs.com/">https://www.uddocs.com/</a>

+### Demo

+This <a href="https://github.com/fabiomattei/ud-demo">demo</a> shows the main features of the library.

 ### The best code is the code you don't need to write

 I wrote this code in order to avoid to write over and over again the same stuff.